 SPORT EVENT ADMISSIONS:

-- Any sporting event held in the Recreation Center is subject to a $2 admission charge (unless otherwise advertised; a convenience fee will apply to any credit or debit cards).
+- Any sporting event held in the Recreation Center is subject to a $2 admission charge (ages 5 and under are FREE (unless otherwise advertised); a convenience fee will apply to any credit or debit cards).

 PAVILION RESERVATION PROCEDURES: